reTHINK-project/scenario-service-implementation/docs/scenarios/smart-contextual-assistance/readme.md

 -	PT delivers Smart Business Assistance App in a partnership with HySmart
 -	PT also delivers communication (ie plays the CSP role) and Identity Hyperties (ie plays the IdP role)
 -	PT provides a Global Registry
--	Alice is an individual end-user (service consumer) that works for Old Inn hotel (organisation consumer), which provided her a Smart Work Assistance App to support her in the Job.
+-	Alice is an individual end-user (service consumer) that works for Old Inn hotel (organization consumer), which provided her a Smart Work Assistance App to support her in the Job.
 -	Alice is free to use an Identity provided by PT or by others trustful IdPs like the iHackker IdP
 -	Smart Business Assistance enables Alice to collaborate with co-workers, external partners using other similar applications, as well as with customers.
 -	Smart Business Assistance enables Alice to control some office devices including ...